 Three steps to a more social workout

 - Meet new people at a local running club—there are several in the area you can find with a quick web search or a look through your social media networks.
-Here are a few to get you started:

 - Invite a coworker to get some fresh air over lunch with a walk or run outside.
 If the weather is bad, you can agree to hit the stairs in your office.

 - Find an upcoming run/walk event like the and ask a friend or your family to register with you.
 Not only will you have company on the event day, but you’ll also have a built-in training buddy.